 In addition to cells, the immune system relies on various molecules and proteins for coordination and regulation of immune responses.
 Antibodies, cytokines, and chemokines are examples of these molecules.
 They enable communication between different immune cells, enhancing the immune system’s ability to fight off infections.

-In summary, the immune system is a highly intricate and sophisticated defense system that plays a vital role in protecting the body from harmful pathogens.
+The immune system is a highly intricate and sophisticated defense system that plays a vital role in protecting the body from harmful pathogens.
 Understanding its functions can help us take steps to support and strengthen our immune system, leading to improved overall health and well-being.

 How Does the Immune System Work?